 At the end, I’ll finish up with Fieldboom’s not-so-secret strategy for getting even better results out of lead quizzes.

-In 2016, Backpacker Magazine created a quiz that has been shared over 2,000 times.
+In 2016, Backpacker Magazine created a lead generation quiz that has been shared over 2,000 times.
 Let’s look at why.

 The quiz is optimized for a specific audience — without limiting the audience